• Skip to primary navigation

 3 ingredient white chocolate and Oreo fudge ingredients.

-1. Melt the white chocolate with the sweetened condensed milk.
+1. Break the white chocolate into pieces and melt with the sweetened condensed milk.

 white chocolate and Oreo fudge mixture in a Thermomix bowl.

-overhead view of slice of White Chocolate and Oreo Fudge sitting on baking paper.
+Uncut slab of White chocolate and Oreo fudge sitting on a piece of baking paper.

 Fudge Making Tips:

-• I strongly recommend using a good quality white chocolate for this recipe, I use Cadbury or Lindt.
+• For a full flavoured fudge, it is important to use a good quality white chocolate for this recipe, I use Cadbury or Lindt.

-• This fudge will begin to set quickly, make sure your baking dish is lined and ready before starting the recipe.
+• As this fudge will begin to set quickly, make sure your baking dish is lined and ready before starting the recipe.

 slice of White Chocolate and Oreo Fudge sitting on baking paper.